github/hackathons/Resources.md

 - Link to the resource (ie. website)
 - Short description about the resource

-See the [Resources document](https://github.com/MishManners/GitHub-Hackathons/blob/main/Resources.md) to see how other resources are displayed.
+See the above to see how other resources are displayed.
 Please follow this format otherwise your pull request could be rejected.
 Ensure your resource is placed in the correct alphabetical order.

 Format for adding your resource: